At AEIOU Foundation for Children with Autism,

 Where are AEIOU's graduates now?

 At the end of 2005, some of AEIOU's very first students were celebrating their progress as they graduated from the service.
-In 2019, Oliver, Sheridan and Joey are now set for another graduation: from Year 12.
-In this video, Oliver, Sheridan and Joey share their memories of AEIOU and the bright futures that they are making a reality.
+In 2019, Oliver, Sheridan and Joey experienced another kind of graduation: from Year 12.
+In this video, Oliver, Sheridan and Joey share their memories of AEIOU and stories of the bright futures that they are turning into reality.

 The NDIS & AEIOU